Forest School

 It is during these sessions that our children learn the true value of our natural environment, the importance of caring for it and also the skills to name the trees, plants, creatures and habitats around them.

-Sessions for Meadow Class and Hilside Class take place at Clayton Christmas Tree Farm which is a15 minute walk away.
+Sessions for Meadow Class and Hillside Class take place at Clayton Christmas Tree Farm, which is a beautiful 15 minute walk away through the lanes of Kettleshulme.

 During our sessions the children have the chance to: